 Once you have added it by clicking the plus, you can then drag the column to where you want it to be.

 When you first add a column, the Query field will be empty.
 You can add and edit it as needed by clicking directly into the Query field.
 If you want to change just the name of the column, you can click the Edit button above the Query field.
 This edit will not affect the query, itself.
 Just the Level title.
-If you want to delete a column or row entirely, highlight the column or row (here the column "Circuit (Added By Me)" is highlighted) and then click the Remove button above the Query field.
+If you want to delete a column or row entirely, highlight the column or row (here the column "Matrix (Added By Me)" is highlighted) and then click the Remove button above the Query field.
 These buttons work for both the terms you've added and the terms that were created by the system.

 TIP: When you are creating your own terms and Query fields, a good idea is to click the Test Query button.
 If there is something wrong with the query terms you are using, the notes panel will turn pink and tell you there's an error.
 Testing your query is a good habit to get into, because if you have an error in one query and run the entire matrix, all of the fields will be blank.
 If you forget, though, the Search Options panel on the right will have an Error section that will help.